 Complications from truck accidents

 When a truck crashes, there are some additional dangers.
 These dangers include the possibility of a fire or explosion from a ruptured fuel line.
 This is especially true if the truck is a tanker truck.
-Fires and explosion can easily cause death or severe burns.
+Fires and explosions can easily cause death or severe burns.
 If trucks are carrying hazardous chemicals, truck accidents pose a severe threat to everyone who comes into contact with the chemicals